-Clubbedby David Koenig, staff writer
+Clubbedby David Koenig, contributing writer

 Fourteen years ago, Disneyland introduced the Fastpass ticket system for the first time, on Space Mountain.
 The system operated fairly well, in no small measure due to the fact that the Fastpass line and the Standby line were basically out of sight of each other.
 Problems began surfacing when Fastpass was added in more conspicuous locations, such as on Autopia and Splash Mountain, where the two lines were situated side-by-side for long stretches and the “control point,” where the lines merged, was in plain sight.
 Suddenly, Standby guests felt like rubes as hundreds of fellow visitors were encouraged to cut in front of them.
 The typical guests seemed to be OK with the free cuts when they were kept low-key, but felt like second-class citizens when the cuts were shoved in their faces.